 Who needs one - Any student enrolled at the college who due to a condition or disability may have difficulty exiting the building in an emergency.
-Those who are not yet enrolled or attending organised enrolment days do not normally require one.
+All visitors and prospective learners (not enrolled) should be asked if they require special arrangements for exiting buildings.
+This should be recorded on a PEEP form temporarily whilst the visitor is in the building.
+This will be disposed of once the visit concludes.